- PrintArticle Summary

 Clonidine is a medication given to those suffering through drug withdrawal from benzodiazepines and opiates.
-It's also commonly prescribed for those suffering from hypertension.
+It's also commonly prescribed as an antihypertensive for high blood pressure.
 For withdrawal sufferers, clonidine reduces some of the symptoms of withdrawal, easing the withdrawal process.

 For hypertension patients, clonidine lowers blood pressure.
 Clonidine withdrawal can result from the extended use of clonidine followed by the sudden cessation of the drug's ingestion.
-As a method of avoiding clonidine withdrawal, patients on the drug are tapered down from the full dosage in steps at the end of the treatment process.
+As a method of avoiding clonidine withdrawal side effects, patients on the drug are tapered down from the full dosage in steps at the end of the treatment process.

 Withdrawal from clonidine is considered a serious medical issue due to the possibility of the patient experiencing a hypertensive crisis.
-This crisis results from clonidine rebound, a condition in which the lowered blood pressure caused by clonidine use suddenly rises.
+This crisis results from clonidine rebound or rebound hypertension, a condition in which the lowered blood pressure caused by clonidine use suddenly rises.
 Other clonidine withdrawal symptoms may include hallucinations, nausea, and vomiting or rapid changes in the patient's mood.